thedevdojo/voyager/docs/customization/custom-guard.md

 ],
 ```

-Next you have to tell Voyager to use your model as the user-model and your new guard.
+Next you have to tell Voyager to use your new guard.
 Open you `AppServiceProvider.php` and add the following to the `register` method:

 ```php